CaelRowley/merkel-tree-file-verification-backend/README.md

 ## Usage

-This backend is written to be used in conjuction with the [Client CLI Tool](https://gitlab.com/CaelRowley/merkle-tree-file-verification-client).
+This backend is written to be used by the CLI Tool [Merkle Tree File Verification Client](https://gitlab.com/CaelRowley/merkle-tree-file-verification-client).

 ## Database Table Structure